opengovsg/sgID-microsite/terms_of_use.md

 ## 3. Licence Terms and Restrictions
 3.1.
 The Service, including the materials made available on or through the Service, is owned by, licensed to, managed or controlled by GovTech.
 Please see clause 4 (Third Party Materials) for more information.

 3.2.
-Subject to these Terms of Use, GovTech grants to you a non-exclusive and non-transferable right to access and use the Service for personal or internal purposes only, and only for such use permitted by the functions of the Service.
+Subject to these Terms of Use, GovTech grants to you a non-exclusive, revocable, and non-transferable right to access and use the Service for personal or internal purposes only, and only for such use permitted by the functions of the Service.
 You shall not, amongst other things, reproduce, modify, reverse-engineer, decompile, adapt, publish, redistribute or sublicense the Service or any part of the Service without the prior written consent of GovTech or the respective third party owners.
 You also shall not use the Service in violation of any applicable laws or agreements that you have with any third parties.
 All express or implied rights to the Service not specifically granted herein are expressly reserved to GovTech.

 3.3.
 GovTech reserves the right to: